weird-science-avc/lisa/README.md

 rostopic echo /lisa/pose
 ```

-In order to publish fake data on sensors, twist, etc. you can directly publish to the topics using `rostopic pub ...`.
+In order to publish fake data on sensors, commands, etc. you can directly publish to the topics using `rostopic pub ...`.

 ### Wheel Encoder
 ```